 Please download the application from our Documents page.

-Professional Placement and Experiential Learning Subsidy
+Professional Placement and Experiential Learning Subsidy (Will return in Nov.)

 This subsidy offers financial assistance for travel and accommodations of SOGS members undertaking professional placements, practicums, co-ops, or other experiential learning opportunities.
 Each award amounts up to a maximum of $500 based on demonstrated need.
 Students who are enrolled in Category II programs (i.e., non-funded professional masters) will be given first priority.

 Applications must be submitted within the term when the placement or experiential learning activity ends.
 Deadlines are the last business day of each term in April, August and the last day of operation before the Christmas break.
 However, members have until the April, 2017 deadline to submit applications for placements that ended at any point between May 1, 2015 and April 30, 2017.